1 — Format: Please send us your contribution in Microsoft Word (.doc or .docx.) For all other software, please save in .rtf format before sending it.

 12 – For centuries, use, roman numerals, for example, XVIIIth century.

 13 – Author’s biography: Each contributor should include a short biography at the end of the article, stating her/his title or status, institution, ongoing research and recent publications (maximum 10 lines).

 14 – Keywords: Please add at the beginning of your contribution a list keywords (mandatory).

-15 – Abstract: Please add at the beginning of your contribution an abstract (mandatory).
+15 – Abstract: Please add at the beginning of your contribution an abstract, of no more than 250 words (mandatory).

 16 – Images and illustrations are welcome.
 Please make sure they are free of rights.
 Do not integrate images in the text.
 Please send them separately as .jpg files and indicate where you would like them to be placed in the text.

 Do not use “op. cit” or “ibid.”
 If the reference is clear in the body of the text, put in parenthesis only a page number.
 You may add, only if necessary, an author’s name before the page number.
 If the list of work cited (see below) contains more than one item by the same author, please add a keyword from the title of the item cited.
 In sum, put in parenthesis only what is necessary to identify the item in the Works Cited.

 – If the Works Cited contains only one item by Pierssens: “According to Pierssens (156)…”

 – If the author’s name is not mentioned in the body of the text: “We are now familiar with the concepts of epistemocriticism (Pierssens, 203)…”